onlinecity/gatewayapi-docs/docs/rest.rst

    **Fully fledged request**

-   This is a bit of contrived example since ``message`` and ``payload`` can't both be set at the same time, but it shows every possible field in the API like multiple recipients to the same message and multiple messages in the same payload.
+   This is a bit of contrived example since, but it shows most of the possible fields in the API like multiple recipients to the same message using tags and various extra options.

    .. sourcecode:: http